Focus on productivity, not technology

 But many economists (and others) have failed to appreciate this distinction, owing to the assumption that technological progress will eventually trickle down to everyone, even if its immediate benefits accrue only to a small group of firms and investors.
 As economists Daron Acemoglu and Simon Johnson remind us in their useful new book, this belief has not quite been true historically.
 The Industrial Revolution may have inaugurated the period of modern economic growth, but it did not produce advances in well-being for most ordinary workers for the better part of a century.

-Mexico provides a startling case study, since it was once a poster child for hyper-globalization.
-Thanks to the government's liberalizing reforms in the 1980s and the North American Free Trade Agreement (NAFTA) in the 1990s, Mexico experienced a boom in manufactured exports and inward foreign direct investment.
+Mexico provides a startling case study since it was once a poster child for hyper-globalisation.
+Thanks to the government's liberalising reforms in the 1980s and the North American Free Trade Agreement (NAFTA) in the 1990s, Mexico experienced a boom in manufactured exports and inward foreign direct investment.
 Yet the result was a spectacular failure where it really mattered.
 Along with many others in Latin America, Mexico experienced negative total factor productivity growth in subsequent decades.

-Fentanes and Levy attribute these consequences to Mexican labor and social-insurance regulations, which they claim encouraged informality and hampered the growth of formal-sector firms.
-Yet one can find the same pattern of productivity polarization in many other Latin American economies, as well as in Sub-Saharan countries.
+Fentanes and Levy attribute these consequences to Mexican labour and social-insurance regulations, which they claim encouraged informality and hampered the growth of formal-sector firms.
+Yet one can find the same pattern of productivity polarisation in many other Latin American economies, as well as in Sub-Saharan countries.

 There are lessons here for the new age of artificial intelligence.
 Large language models' potential to perform a wide range of tasks at greater speed has generated much excitement about significant future productivity growth.
 But, once again, the overall impact of this technology will depend on the extent to which its benefits can be disseminated throughout the economy.